MacMittwoch/meineSicherung/README.md

     d) **RESTIC_PASSWORD**: This is very important, because this is a must have for restic to encrypt the complete repository with all snapshots inside.
 Please change the predefined standard password "mypassword" with an safty one by your self and keep it at a good place.

 3. Next step is to install restic.
 Please use here your package manager of your system.
-For macOS i can recomend to use MacPorts ([Link](https://www.macports.org))
+For macOS i can recommend to use MacPorts ([Link](https://www.macports.org))

 4. Change the file attributes of meinesicherung.sh, that the script is executable and only in use by you.
 Here is an example to change the access, the owner and group: